PepLluis/ToRun2025/README.md

-# Hidden jobs for projects to run in 2025
+# Hidden jobs (work 2024) for projects to run in 2025

 Often, work is not visible until it is abandoned or completed.
 I have been working very hard for the last two years on four main areas: